ssvlabs/ssv/docs/OPERATOR_GETTING_STARTED.md

   #### 5.2 Metrics Configuration

-  In order to enable [metrics](../monitoring/README.md), the corresponding config should be in place:
+  In order to enable metrics, the corresponding config should be in place:

   ```
   $ yq w -i config.yaml MetricsAPIPort "15000"
   ```

+  See [setup monitoring](#8-setup-monitoring) for more details.

   #### 5.3 Profiling Configuration